khrrubin/NaImcmcIFU/mgii/README.md

 #### 2.2 FWHM

 The Mg II model requires the input of the spectrograph's line spread function (LSF) value in pixels at the observed wavelength of the Mg II doublet (as the parameter `fwhm` in `model_MgII.model_MgII()`).
-Our model code generates the flux at a resolution of $0.1 \mathrm{\AA\ pix^{-1}}$ before smoothing the model spectrum by a Gaussian kernel of full width half max equal to LSF pixel resolution, and rebinning to the size of the observed wavelength array.
+Our model code generates the flux at a resolution of $0.1 \mathrm{Å\ pix^{-1}}$ before smoothing the model spectrum by a Gaussian kernel of full width half max equal to LSF pixel resolution, and rebinning to the size of the observed wavelength array.

 When calling the `modeling` class, `fwhm` is set up as an optional argument where, if `None`, it will automatically compute the FWHM using from the MUSE LSF configuration in `/example_data/`. **To correctly analyze your spectra, please calculate and input your own `fwhm`**.